WICG/import-maps/README.md

 Several implementer questions come up around how `import:` URLs are envisioned to interact with other loading infrastructure, for example service workers.
 Initial attempts to answer these sorts of questions are in [the proto-spec](./spec.md).

 The high-level summary is that any fetch of an `import:` URL should be thought of as sugar for a series of if-then-else statements that in turn fetch the mapped-to URLs.
 For example, each fetch will pass through the service worker, until one succeeds.

+## Community polyfills and tooling

+Several members of the community have been working on polyfills and tooling related to import maps.
+Here are the ones we know about:

+* [@import-maps/generate](https://www.npmjs.com/package/@import-maps/generate) generates an import map from your `yarn.lock`.
+* [@jsenv/node-module-import-map](https://www.npmjs.com/package/@jsenv/node-module-import-map) generates an import map from your `package.json` and `node_modules/` directories.
+* [importly](https://www.npmjs.com/package/importly) generates an import map from a config file.
+* [Built-in Module Demo (with Rollup)](https://glitch.com/edit/#!/rollup-built-in-modules) contains code for a [Rollup](https://rollupjs.org/) plugin that generates an import map, focused on built-in module polyfills.
+* [SystemJS](https://github.com/systemjs/systemjs) provides a polyfill for import maps using `<script type="system-importmap">`.
+* [Deno](https://github.com/denoland/deno) is a JavaScript/TypeScript runtime with [built-in support for import maps](https://deno.land/manual.html#importmaps).

+Feel free to send a pull request with more!
+Also, you can use [#146](https://github.com/WICG/import-maps/issues/146) in the issue tracker for discussion about this space.

 ## Acknowledgments